 If there is a trigger and native migratory fish are or were present, then fish passage must be addressed.
 As previously stated, this entails either providing passage or obtaining a waiver or exemption.
 Providing passage is preferred, and this requires ODFW approval, as described in the next section.

-Passage plans and installed structures must comply with ODFW Fish Passage Criteria, which can be found on the ODFW Fish Passage Program website.
+Passage plans and installed structures must comply with ODFW Fish Passage Criteria.
 Fish passage criteria and design are normally based on the migration timing and swimming ability of the weakest individual of the weakest species and life history stage of native migratory fish which are present that require upstream access.
 Thus, it is important to identify this information for the location in question.
 With this in mind, here are some key steps for addressing fish passage prior to a trigger event:

-- Passage Plan Approval.
-Once a structure has been designed, a local ODFW biologist should be contacted to obtain passage plan approval if ODFW approval is not explicitly obtained through another State of Oregon permitting process such as the Oregon Department of State Lands' fill-removal permitting or the Oregon Department of Forestry's forest practices notification.
+Passage Plan Approval.
+Once a structure has been designed, a fish passage approval application and the design plans should be submitted to ODFW for evaluation.
 Note that complicated structures requiring engineering review, such as hydraulic-method culverts, fishways, and tidegates, will take more time for approval due to the nature of the structure and potential need to also involve ODFW statewide engineering staff.
 Also, based on workload, ODFW engineers may be able to provide technical assistance during the design stage; contact the ODFW Fish Passage Coordinator for more information.

 Guidance and Approval for Instream Habitat Restoration Actions